 People aged 40 and over smoked a greater number of cigarettes per day and were more likely to be pack-a-day (20 cigarettes or more) smokers when compared with those aged under 40 years (AIHW 2020).

 These trends are consistent with the results from the 2017–18 NHS, for example:

 The figure shows the proportion of people aged 14 and over who were daily smokers, by age group, from 2001 to 2019, for the National Drug Strategy Household Survey.
 Daily smoking status declined for all age groups between 2001 and 2019, the largest declines were for the following age groups, 14–17, 18–24, 25–29 and 30–39.
 In 2019, people aged 40–49 (15.8%) and 50–59 (15.9%) were the most common age groups who smoked daily.

 Since 2001, the proportion of people aged 14 and over who smoked daily has declined across all jurisdictions.
-Most jurisdictions reported slight but non-significant declines in the daily smoking rate between 2016 and 2019, however, the decline was significant for New South Wales (from 11.5% to 9.5%) (AIHW 2020c).
+Most jurisdictions reported declines in the proportion smoking daily between 2016 and 2019, with the change for New South Wales statistically significant (AIHW 2020).

 In general, people who lived in disadvantaged areas were more likely to smoke daily than those living in the most advantaged areas.
 More specifically:

 The figure shows the proportion of daily smoking status for people aged 14 and over by socioeconomic area for 2010, 2013, 2016 and 2019, for the National Drug Strategy Household Survey.
 Daily smoking has declined across all 5 socioeconomic areas between 2010 and 2019.
 In 2019, people living in the most disadvantaged areas of Australia were more likely to smoke daily than those who live in the most advantaged areas (18.1% compared with 5.0%).